wantkitteh/Grinder/README.md

 The result is a WoW-HC friendly speedrunning HUD, using the simplest methods I could find to provide KTL, TTL and XP/hr, with implemented persistence to store splits and maintain accurate rates across play sessions.
 To improve the hardcore-friendly aspect further, run stats and split data for a character are kept available when you recreate a toon with the same name, allowing access to your split data even if you logged out and your dead toon was auto-deleted - provided you remember to check it before that new toon gains their first XP and needs those variables and tables themselves!

 ** IMPORTANT NOTICE **
 This is intended primarily as a speedrunning tool.
 As such, it's not designed to be added to the addon line-up of a pre-existing character.
-The addon will get extremely confused if you try.
-So please don't.
+The addon will switch to a limited functionality fall-back mode; HUD details will be reduced and operate in a reduced accuracy fall-back mode until the character levels up; data saving for comparison will be disabled until a fresh run starting from 0XP Lv1 is detected, as comparing incomplete run data sets is not currently supported.

 ** pfUI Compatibility **
 If you use pfUI, the UI error mechanism I've co-opted into displaying the stats after each kill is restricted to a single line, leading to the stats being immediately overwritten if the mob you've just killed is a quest objective.
 I don't really intend to extend the UI of this mod at all myself to get around this problem, but you can go into pfUI's Settings / General tab, and uncheck "Use Single Line UIErrors Frame" to work around the issue.